 Picture this: you’re driving home from work or school when your vehicle suddenly starts sputtering.
 After a few quick jerks, pressing on the gas pedal does nothing.
 It’s only then when you look at your dashboard and notice that bright red gas icon flashing and the needle firmly on the “E” section of your gas meter.
-You’ve run out of gas and now you’re stranded.
+You’ve run out of gas, and now you’re stranded.

-Park and secure your vehicle.
 Park your vehicle in a safe space and turn on your emergency brake.
 Turn your hazard lights on, even if you are in an abandoned area.

-Call for a gas delivery.
 If you have AAA or another roadside assistance program, call and tell them that your vehicle has run out of gas.
 If you don’t have roadside assistance, call a friend or family member and ask them to bring you a small amount of gas in an approved container.
-If you are not located in a remote area and you have a fuel-safe container in your vehicle, you may want to walk to a nearby gas station.
+If you are not located in a remote area and have a fuel-safe container in your vehicle, you may want to walk to a nearby gas station.
 However, make sure to use a map or direction app on your phone to make sure that the gas station isn’t too far of a walk.

-Call 311 if necessary.
 If you are in a remote area and you can’t get a gas delivery, call 311.
 311 is the non-emergency police line; officers will assist you in getting you and your car towed to a safe location.

 Take Steps to Avoid a Similar Situation in the Future